-The gap in paved trails exists on the 42.5-mile stretch between Dotsero, on the east end of Glenwood Canyon, and Vail.
+The gap in paved trails exists on the 42.5-mile stretch between Dotsero, on the east end of Glenwood Canyon, and the town of Vail.
 About 19 miles of path is still missing in the valley floor, according to Ellie Caryl, program manager for ECO Trails Office.
 Eagle County government’s trails program is working to fill that gap.
 The missing links will be designed, Caryl said, so that construction can proceed as funding is secured.

 Caryl said completing the paved Eagle Valley Trail won’t happen overnight.
 Eagle County has a ½-cent sales tax dedicated to mass transit and trails.
 The split is 90 percent for transit and 10 percent for trails, so it will take a while to accumulate the necessary funds.
-ECO Trails also will seek grants from sources such as Great Outdoors Colorado and stress the goal of filling in gaps, Caryl said.
+ECO Trails will also seek grants from sources such as Great Outdoors Colorado and stress the goal of filling in gaps, Caryl said.

 But progress is taking place.
-A 2.2-mile stretch between Gypsum and Dotsero was dedicated June 3.
+A 2.2-mile stretch between Gypsum and Dotsero was dedicated on June 3.
 The biggest gap is a 14-mile stretch between Eagle and Edwards.

-“It’s a long section, and it’s going to be expensive,” Caryl said.
+“It’s a long section and it’s going to be expensive,” Caryl said.

 History shows it’s worth the expense.
 The Vail Pass, Glenwood Canyon and Rio Grande Trails are already destinations for visitors to the Colorado mountains, Caryl said.

-Counters placed alongside the Rio Grande Trail on the east end of Carbondale show that there are consistently 70,000 trail users per year, according to Brett Meredith, trails and corridor manager for the Roaring Fork Transportation Authority.
+Counters placed alongside the Rio Grande Trail on the east end of Carbondale show there are consistently 70,000 trail users per year, according to Brett Meredith, trails and corridor manager for the Roaring Fork Transportation Authority.
 He oversees the trail between Glenwood Springs and Emma.

 A counter along Rock Bottom Ranch registers between 45,000 and 50,000 visitors per year, although it’s farther away from any town or hub.
 In addition, that stretch of the path is closed from Dec.
 1 through April 30 for the benefit of wildlife.
 It’s so popular during the months it is open, Meredith said, because it is so scenic.
 The trail is along the Roaring Fork River and its wetlands to the north and the cliffs climbing into the public lands of The Crown to the south.